moj-analytical-services/rpackage_training/README.md

 4. Run the script.

-Now the folder 'data' will have been created that contains the object raw.RData
+Now the folder 'data' will have been created that contains the object raw.rda

 The code could be developed.
 For instance:
 1. If some processing of the data is needed this could be added e.g. to make a variable of class factor
-2. If the .RData file is to be amended when the input raw dataset is amended then add an overwrite=TRUE to the use_data function e.g. usethis::use_data(raw, overwrite = TRUE)
+2. If the .rda file is to be amended when the input raw dataset is amended then add an overwrite=TRUE to the use_data function e.g. usethis::use_data(raw, overwrite = TRUE)

 To see the effect of changes made to the package, the following code needs to be run.
 All the changes made to the code will now be in memory:

     devtools::load_all()

-Exercise 8: Make an .RData file of 'crimesdata.csv' by following the above steps and give it a user friendly name such as 'crimes_raw_data'.
-Then amend crimesdata_pub.Rmd so that it now runs using the .RData file by "commenting out" the read_csv line and removing the "commenting out" of the data(crimedata) line.
+Exercise 8: Make an .rda file of 'crimesdata.csv' by following the above steps and give it a user friendly name such as 'crimes_raw_data'.
+Then amend crimesdata_pub.Rmd so that it now runs using the .rda file by "commenting out" the read_csv line and removing the "commenting out" of the data(crimedata) line.
 Lastly push to github.

 # 10. Adding documentation about package data